 Drop in Search Engine Ranking

 This performance – and subsequent scaling – issues are not limited to site visitors.
 Search engines like Google measure and consider performance as one of the ranking factors.
-Because of this, they encourage website owners to improve the Core Web Vitals of their websites which directly translate into the user experience.
+Because of this, they encourage website owners to improve the Core Web Vitals of their websites, which directly translates into the user experience.
 Bad performance leads to a bad user experience.
 Bad overall performance will result in a drop in your store’s search engine ranking.

-Online businesses are highly competitive and customers look for better alternatives if the current solution does not meet their expectations.
+Online businesses are highly competitive, and customers look for better alternatives if the current solution does not meet their expectations.
 Your business hurts its reputation every time a customer experiences sluggish performance or a timeout error during any part of their online shopping journey.